mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 the actual types and values of variables, seeing the inputs and outputs of the system and seeing it in action.
 That's the best way to understand the code.

-**McKayla:**[00:36:45] Yeah.
-I think the too, when I was at the university of Victoria in Canada, um, I was doing a research as a bicycle there.
+**Michaela:**[00:36:45] Yeah.
+I think the too, when I was at the university of Victoria in Canada, um, I was doing a research sabbatical there.
 And they, they developed a tool.
 I think at that point was called driver.
 You will not find it because it was a research tool, right.
 Not really popular and bad.
 The tool itself was really cool because it helped you understand cold.
 Um, my, my